base-apps/angular-base-apps/README.md

 Stuck with Foundation for Apps?
 Try out [Angular Base Apps 1.2.6](https://base-apps.github.io/angular-base-apps/latest/#!/migration) as a drop-in replacement!

-Want to try out Angular Base Apps 2.0?
-Check the [migration docs](https://base-apps.github.io/angular-base-apps/latest/#!/migration) for complete info.

 Starting fresh?
 Check the [installation docs](http://base-apps.github.io/angular-base-apps/latest/#!/installation) to get started.

+## Templates

+We've compiled a list of project templates for Angular Base Apps which can be found [here](http://base-apps.github.io/angular-base-apps/latest/#!/templates).
+If you have a template you would like added to the list let us know!

 ## Documentation